MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Microsoft.Graph.Beta.Security.md

 Create a new ediscoveryCase object.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseCustodian](New-MgBetaSecurityCaseEdiscoveryCaseCustodian.md)
-Create a new ediscoveryCustodian object.After the custodian object is created, you will need to create the custodian's userSource to reference their mailbox and OneDrive for Business site.
+Create a new ediscoveryCustodian object.\nAfter the custodian object is created, you will need to create the custodian's userSource to reference their mailbox and OneDrive for Business site.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseCustodianSiteSource](New-MgBetaSecurityCaseEdiscoveryCaseCustodianSiteSource.md)
 Create a new siteSource object associated with an eDiscovery custodian.